-Table 6.18 Key Ecological Receptors identified within close proximity to the proposed development
+Table 8.18 Key Ecological Receptors identified within close proximity to the proposed development

-6.3.6 Unit 6 'An uprate to the existing Ballyragget-Kilkenny 110kV overhead line'
+8.3.6 Unit 6 - An Uprate of the Existing Ballyragget-Kilkenny 110kV Overhead line

 The existing Ballyragget to Kilkenny 110kV line crosses a relatively flat low-lying landscape that is intensively managed for agriculture throughout its length.
 There are few areas of semi-natural habitat along the route, which are largely confined to hedgerows, watercourses and small pockets of scrub.